 - You will feel like you know nothing.
 As a new developer, I was overwhelmed by the many facets of development that I still don’t understand.
 Most of the attendees were much older than me and had be in the tech industry for multiple decades.
 They would make jokes about the old days when they had to manage fires with their deployment and all I really know is how to use heroku to deploy my apps.
 That being said, it motivate me to work harder and try to be a more complete developer.
 I don’t necessarily need to be an expert in everything, but understanding my place will make me a stronger coder in the long run.

 - Some people are not friendly.
 Just a couple of times, I mentioned that I was a Ruby on Rails developer and the person I was talking to straight up scoffed at me.
 Another time, someone tried to make a joke about how they felt sorry for my struggles.
-Look, I understand that maybe you don’t like Ruby or you might have opinions on my language of choice, but that doesn’t mean you have to be a dick.
+Look, I understand that maybe you don’t like Ruby or you might have opinions on my language of choice, but that doesn’t mean you have to be dismissive.
 I found the best way to approach this behavior was to just smile, carry on, and try to leave as soon and politely as possible.
-I’d rather spend my time talking to people who are willing to help me grow as a coder and not just pigeon-hole me into some “this person is stupid” category.
+I’d rather spend my time talking to people who are willing to help me grow as a coder and not just patronize my career path.

 - Some presentations are not good.
 There’s no getting around attending a few sub-par presentations.
 Not everyone can be a rock-star public speaker/developer/comedian/motivational speaker/coder/graphic designer.
-There was one talk I attended that was absolutely atrocious, and I tried my best to stay engaged and learn something.
-But I learned nothing because the speaker was too quiet and the content too dull.
+There was one talk I attended that was difficult to follow, and I tried my best to stay engaged and learn something.
+But I learned nothing because the speaker was too quiet and the content wasn’t presented well.
 Since conferences are very long and exhausting, my advice would be to leave the room, take a walk, get some fresh air, and recharge for the next few hours.

 - Go register for a conference!
 They are AWESOME.